-Students with reading difficulty often have lower levels of phonological and phonemic awareness than their classmates.
-When students express frustration or difficulty with reading, or avoid the task, it is often a sign of a deficit in lower-level reading skills.
+Students with reading difficulty often have lower levels of phonological awareness and phonemic awareness than their classmates.
+When students express frustration or difficulty with reading, or avoid the task, it is often a sign of a deficit in lower level reading skills.

 Students from culturally diverse backgrounds may have particular difficulties with phonological awareness.
-Exposure to language at home, reading at an early age, and dialect, all affect the ability of students to understand the phonological distinctions on which the English language is built.
+Exposure to language at home, reading at an early age, and dialect, all affect the ability of a student to understand the phonological distinctions on which the English language is built.

-Students work with trained WISE READING® Remediation instructors in a 60-minute, one-to-one format.
-The program is delivered over six consecutive weeks.
-To ensure adherence to the science of the program, students meet with their instructor three times per week.
-Prior to the commencement of the program, and at the end of the 18 hours, students will undergo a reading assessment aimed at identifying gaps in their pre-reading skills and providing the instructor, student, and family with a record of student improvement.
+Students work with trained Evoke instructors in a 60-minute, one-to-one format.
+Prior to the commencement of the program, and at the end of the 18 hours, students will undergo reading assessment aimed at identifying gaps in their pre-remediation skills and providing the instructor, student, and family with a record of student improvement.